Gulfstream Park Racing Tips

 In 1982, the Grandstand received a makeover, with a new domed dining terrace being installed as part of the ongoing improvements.
 Its next renovation wasn’t until 2004, with $130 million worth of work being approved.
 It meant that Gulfstream Park was able to host the Sunshine Millions series.

-Gulfstream Known Track Bias
+Gulfstream Park Track Configuration and Bias

 Most racetracks will have the tendency to favor horses with a particular running style.
 It often depends on the layout of the bends, and it can also vary from surface-to-surface.